zachvalenta/jvns.ca/content/post/2016-10-26-a-few-questions-about-open-source.markdown

   it at all.
 * developers often like writing open source software so maybe it helps with keeping people happy
+* [@mcpherrinm](https://twitter.com/mcpherrinm): "I will eventually quit
+  my job and want to keep using tools I wrote for this one.
+Open Source lets me do that"

 I think I'm missing a bunch of important reasons here.

 ## when you use open source, who wrote the software? what are their priorities?